mglantz/bicycle/README.md

 ```

 ## Create or update a kickstart
 To create or update a kickstart file, use this playbook.
 Created kickstart files will be made available via http://bicycle/kickstart-name.
+For help on creating a kickstart file, please visit https://access.redhat.com/labs/kickstartconfig/
 ```
 cd bicycle/manage
 cp templates/kickstart-example.j2 templates/my-kickstart.j2